ewyrick-mark-1/pokemon_tool/README.md

 ## How to run:

-make sure you are in the termaial, specifically in the project directory.
+Make sure you are in the termaial, specifically in the project directory.
+I found that running the commands in comand promt was the most consitent on windows, due to some script limitations in powershell.

 The three main commands to run are the following:
 ```
 - npm run start -- search
 - npm run start -- list